forumpay/magento-2-payment-gateway-plugin/README.md

    API Secret consists of two parts.
 When generated in [ForumPay dashboard](https://dashboard.forumpay.com/pay/userPaymentGateway.api_settings), the first one will be displayed in your profile, while the second part will be sent to your e-mail.
    You need to enter both parts here (one after the other).
+5. **POS Id**
+   This is how payments coming to your wallets are going to be identified.
+   Special characters are not allowed.
+Allowed characters are: `[A-Za-z0-9._-]` (e.g. `my-shop`, `my_shop`).
+6. **Accept Instant (Zero) Confirmations**
+   Allows immediate transaction approval without waiting for network confirmations, enhancing speed but with increased risk.
-5. **New order status**
+7. **New order status**
-   Which status order gets when user starts payment, and until transaction is performed.
+    Which status the order gets when user starts the payment.
-6. **Order Status After Payment Captured** Self-explanatory.
+8. **Order Status After Payment Captured**
+    Which status the order gets once user successfully completes the payment.
-7. **Instructions**
+9. **Instructions**
     Instructions that are going to be displayed for user during the process of placing order.
-8. **Sort order**
+10. **Sort order**
     Where the payment method must be placed inside the list of payment methods.
     0 = First position, 1 = Second, 2 = Third ...
-9.  **Payment Icon**
+11. **Payment Icon**
     Icon that is going to be displayed when we ask user to select payment method.
+12. **Custom environment URL**
+    Optional: URL to the API server.
+This value will override the default setting.
+Only used for debugging.

 Don't forget to hit save button after fields are filled.
 Magento may also ask you to refresh cache.